kubearmor/k8tls/README.md

 ## Use-Cases
 * :lock: Check if the server port is TLS enabled or not.
 * :page_with_curl: Check TLS version, Ciphersuite, Hash, and Signature for the connection.
+Are these TLS parameters per the TLS best practices guide?
 * Certificate Verification
-  * :boom: Is certificate expired or revoked?
+  * :boom: Is the certificate expired or revoked?
   * :writing_hand: Is it a self-signed certificate?
   * :chains: Is there a self-signed certificate in the full certificate chain?
 * Verification of TLS enabled communication and validation of TLS parameters are key to most compliance frameworks.
 For e.g.,